 - Fridge: Since these are made with cream cheese, I suggest refrigerating the cookies if you have leftovers that last for more than a couple of days.

-- Room Temperature: These can be stored at room temperature, however, but only for a couple of days.
+- Room Temperature: These can be stored at room temperature.
+However, due to the fact these are cream cheese cookies, they can be stored at room temperature only for a couple of days.

 Make Ahead Tips: